soyart/ssg/soyweb/README.md

 ## [Index generator](./index.go)

-soyweb provides an [ssg.Impl](/options.go) that will automatically generate indices for blog directories.
+soyweb provides an [ssg.Impl](/options.go) that will automatically generate index for blog directories.
 It scans for marker file `_index.soyweb`, and, if found, lists all links to the children (i.e. "articles").

-The marker `_index.soyweb` can be empty, or contain template, in plaintext, Markdown, or HTML.
+The marker `_index.soyweb` can be empty, or contain template.
+If not empty, the template inside the marker will be treated as Markdown.

 To be considered an entry, a path has to be either: